conda/conda-docs/docs/source/user-guide/tutorials/build-pkgs-skeleton.rst

 Python installed in the root environment.
 To build packages for other versions of Python, you use the ``--python`` flag, followed by a version.
-For example, to explicitly build a version of the Pyinstrument package for Python 3.3, use:
+For example, to explicitly build a version of the click package for Python 3.3, use:

 .. code-block:: bash

-    conda-build --python 3.3 pyinstrument
+    conda-build --python 3.3 click

 Notice that the file printed at the end of the ``conda-build`` output has changed to reflect the requested version of Python.